mahrud/mahrud.github.io/research.md

 Like and subscribe 👉 &nbsp;
 {% endcomment %}

-My current projects all involve commutative algebra over Cox rings of projective varieties. \\
+My current projects mostly involve commutative algebra over Cox rings of projective varieties. \\
 See my [prelim](../oral) and [defense](../defense) presentations for some topics and questions that lead me to this point.

 Like and subscribe 👉 &nbsp;